Dynamical computation of the density of states and Bayes factors using nonequilibrium importance sampling: Bayes factors

-\emph{Bayesian Evidence Evaluation.}---The computations for the density of states have an equivalent manifestation in Bayesian estimation.
-Given a model $\mathcal{M}$, one seeks to maximize the probability of a set of parameters $\theta\in \mathbb{R}^d$ conditioned on observations of data $\mathcal{D}.$ Using Bayes' Theorem, we define three quantities central to this framework,
+The computations for the density of states have an equivalent manifestation in Bayesian estimation.
+Given a model $\mathcal{M}$, one seeks to maximize the probability of a set of parameters $\theta\in \mathbb{R}^d$ conditioned on observations of data $\mathcal{D}.$ Using Bayes Theorem, we can write